cardiff1982/DevOps-Challenge/SOLUTION.md

 2. Dockerfile has been created.
 3. A Helm chart has been created in the `.helm` directory.
 4. A simple script, `deploy.sh`, has been created to emulate the deployment pipeline.
+5. Simple CI pipeline to run python tests on any branch but master has been added to .github/workflows.
+It's just emulation.

 ##How to run